CIBC-Internal/python/Doc/library/logging.handlers.rst

    A timeout can be specified for communication with the SMTP server using the *timeout* argument.

-   .. versionadded:: 3.3
+   .. versionchanged:: 3.3
-      The *timeout* argument was added.
+      Added the *timeout* parameter.

    .. method:: emit(record)